Rajeshexploit/my-first-project/README.md

 ## Project Description

-[Briefly explain what your project does]
-Example: "A simple calculator that can add, subtract, multiply, and divide numbers."
+"A simple calculator that can add, subtract, multiply, and divide numbers."

 ## How to Use

 1. Clone this repository
 2. Open the file in your code editor
-3. Run `python calculator.py` (or appropriate command)
+3. Run `python calculator.py`

 ## What I Learned